Amazon wins arbitration order against Future's deal with Reliance

 “It’s a comprehensive victory for Amazon,” a source with direct knowledge of the decision said.
 “They’ve won an injunction to stop the deal.”

-Reporting by Aditya Kalra and Euan Rocha; Writing by Ann Maria Shibu in Bengaluru; Editing by Nick Macfie
+Reporting by Aditya Kalra and Euan Rocha; Writing by Ann Maria Shibu in Bengaluru; Additional reporting by Vishal Vivek in Bengaluru; Editing by Nick Macfie and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.